Aurelio-Naufal/Aurelio-Naufal.github.io/README.md

 ![project7](./assets/img/FormulaE.jpeg)

 Worked with 3 other people, analyzed the sentiment of public about Formula E topic in Indonesia during the event.
-The social media data is obtained from Twitter (Currently called X platform) API.
+The social media data is obtained from Twitter (Currently called X) API.
 The project can be accessed [here](https://github.com/Aurelio-Naufal/Project-Social-Media-Analytics)